 Some of the NAFC Partners in our various grant programs include:

 - CVS Health Foundation

 - BD (Becton, Dickinson and Company)

 - Center for Disaster Philanthropy

-CVS Health and the CVS Health Foundation have been long-standing partners of the NAFC for many years, working to help increase access to care, building infrastructure at free and charitable clinics nationwide.
+CVS Health and the CVS Health Foundation have been steadfast allies and valuable partners of the NAFC.
+Together, we have worked towards the shared goal of expanding access to care and strengthening the infrastructure of free and charitable clinics across the nation.

-To learn more about our programs with Direct Relief, please click here.
+To learn more about our programs and initiatives made possible through our valued partnership with Direct Relief, please click here.